City Roots Farm

 Activity: Making Ice Cream

 We’ll use farm-fresh egg yolks to make a homemade custard to churn into ice cream.
-We’ll incorporate farm-fresh berries and/or fresh herbs (like mint!) and edible flowers to create a custom City Roots camp flavor.
+We’ll incorporate farm-fresh berries and/or fresh herbs (like mint!) and edible flowers for garnish.
 Children will eat the ice cream they make.